 In standby mode, the button is red and the screen presents the message "Device is in standby."
 On entering standby mode, the camera pans 90° from center and 30° downward.
-Ceiling-mounted cameras also point downward in standby mode; this keeps dust from collecting on the lens.

 Move the Camera

 Use the arrow buttons for camera pan and tilt.
 The center button moves the camera to the home position.